-Cash - The Plan considers money market and demand account bank and broker-dealer deposits as cash.
+The Plan considers money market and demand account bank and broker-dealer deposits as cash.
 Temporary investments, shown on the balance sheet are composed of investments in short-term custodial proprietary money market funds.

+Federal Income Taxes:

-Federal Income Taxes - A favorable determination letter indicating that the Plan is qualified and exempt from Federal income taxes was not issued by the Internal Revenue Service.
-The Board believes that the Plan is designed and continues to operate in compliance with the applicable requirements of the Internal Revenue Code.
+The Plan has not applied for a favorable determination letter indicating that the Plan is qualified and exempt from Federal income taxes.
+The Board believes that the Plan is designed and continues to operate in compliance with the applicable requirements of the Internal Revenue Code, and therefore, has not recorded any income tax liability or expense.

+Use of Estimates:

-Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

+Subsequent Events:

-Subsequent Events - Management has adopted the provisions set forth in GASB Statement No. 56, Subsequent Events and considered subsequent events through January 26, 2021, which is the date that the financial statements were available to be issued.
+Management has adopted the provisions set forth in GASB Statement No. 56, Subsequent Events and considered subsequent events through February 2, 2022, which is the date that the financial statements were available to be issued.